leberrigan/sensorgnome-gnuradio/README.md

 `gr_detect_pulses.py` is the main Gnu Radio block for detecting pulses.

 `gr_airspy.py`, `gr_airspyhf.py`, and `gr_rtlsdr.py` are the flow graphs for each respective dongle.

+All files with the suffix ".grc" are GnuRadio Companion flow graph configurations for testing with a GUI.